ViaVersion/ViaFabric/README.md

 **Does it work with multiconnect at same time on client?:**
 - Yes, ViaFabric can be used with multiconnect.
-ViaFabric will send to their version auto detector their closest supported version.
+ViaFabric will send to their version auto detector their closest supported version. (multiconnect beta-supported versions (currently 1.10) aren't used)
 - Example of setups:
 - (1.8 server) <-> (disabled ViaFabric) <-> (auto detected 1.8 server - multiconnect) = doesn't work because multiconnect doesn't support it
-- (1.8 server) <-> (forced 1.8 - ViaFabric - suggests 1.10) <-> (detected 1.10 server - multiconnect) = works, ViaVersion translating 1.8 -> 1.10 and multiconnect accepting 1.10
+- (1.8 server) <-> (forced 1.8 - ViaFabric - suggests 1.11) <-> (detected 1.11 server - multiconnect) = works, ViaVersion translating 1.8 -> 1.11 and multiconnect accepting 1.11
 - (1.8 server) <-> (forced 1.8 - ViaFabric - detected 1.12.2 client) <-> (forced 1.12.2 server - multiconnect) = works, ViaVersion translating 1.8 -> 1.12.2 and multiconnect accepting 1.12.2

 ## WARNING